 Or maybe you just picture the impeccable showmanship of three whole hours of professionally polished singing, and dancing:

-Considering that modern Eurovision is basically know as a total blow out theatrical gay extravaganza, how do we get from suit and tie, straight laced faces to here:
+Considering that modern Eurovision is basically a total blow out theatrical gay extravaganza, you might wonder how we got from that suit and tie, straight laced faces to this:

 I think it’s important to note that one of the reasons that Eurovision has survived so long is that it’s changed, drastically, over the years.
 Everything from the way the songs are presented, the voting, how many people can be on stage, how the vocals and music are made – all of that has changed many times over.
 Eurovision has tried to stay contemporary and on top of trends as best it can to stay relevant but there was a time when that wasn’t exactly so.